FabricMC/community/docs/channels.md

 * `#update-releases`: You can post when you release an update to a project that's already been released.
 Do not post newly-released projects here.

 * `#showcase`: This channel can be used to showcase the things you're working on - for example, a new feature you've added to a mod.
 As many members of our community are not programmers, we ask that you post in-game screenshots and videos where possible instead of code — although we do recognise that some projects can only be showcased through code.
+This channel is a forum, thus appropriate discussion may take place in forum threads.
+Please keep discussion on topic to the original showcase.

+* `#epic-fails`: A place to share funny bugs, crazy rendering glitches and other noteworthy depictions of something going wrong with Fabric modding.
+Posts should be primarily visual content with minimal explanation.

-* `#showcase-discussion`: Use this channel to discuss anything that's been posted in any of the other three channels.
-Please note that **this is not an off-topic channel** — we have more than one of those in the community category if you wish to talk about something else.
+* `#showcase-discussion`: Use this channel to discuss anything that's been posted in `#new-releases`, `#update-releases` or `#epic-fails`.
+Please note that **this is not an off-topic channel** — we have one of those in the community category if you wish to talk about something else.

 ## Community Category

-* `#player-general`: This channel is a space to talk about Fabric as a player, as well as somewhere you can talk about Fabric mods and modpacks.
-It's also suitable for discussions based around server administration, hosting and working with the JVM, as well as looking-for-group style posts by people that are looking for somewhere to play.
-This is not a space for developers — see the mod development category for that.
+* `#minecraft`: A place to discuss topics related to Minecraft beyond the scope of anything related to Fabric mod authoring and direct use.
+Please do not use this channel for mod requests or support requests.

+* `#programming`: This channel can be used to discuss programming outside of Fabric modding, or anything too technically inclined for the current conversation in `#general`.
+This channel is not for any form of technical or player support related to modding.
+See `#player-support` or the Mod Development Category

 * `#player-support`: This is where you go if your game is crashing with Fabric installed — you can ask about help with specific mods, with Fabric itself, or just to try and figure out why your game isn't working.

+* `#server-admin-support`: A place for server admins to request help with technical problems encountered while curating a Fabric server.

-* `#general-discussion` & `#general-discussion-2`: Our off-topic community hangs out in these channels.
-These are **discussion channels**, which means that **they are not meant for dumping images, videos, memes, shitposts or other media** (although you can post media if it actually contributes to the current discussion, or is intended to start a new one).
-Please read the channel before you post, and try not to disrupt an ongoing conversation — if one of the channels is busy, you can always try the other one.
+* `#general`: Our off-topic community hangs out in this channel.
+This is a **discussion channel**, which means that **it is not meant for dumping images, videos, memes, shitposts or other media** (although you can post media if it actually contributes to the current discussion, or is intended to start a new one).
+Please read the channel before you post, and try not to disrupt an ongoing conversation.

 * `#requests`: Use this channel to request ideas for new mods.
 Please note that **this channel is only suitable for serious requests**, not shitposts or jokes.
-Additionally, this channel is not meant for discussion — use `#requests-discussion` for that.

-* `#requests-discussion`: The place to go when you want to discuss a post in `#requests`.
-Please note that **this is not an off-topic channel** — we have more than one of those in the community category if you wish to talk about something else.
+This channel is a forum, thus appropriate discussion may take place in forum threads.
+Please keep discussion on topic to the original request.

 * `#discord-meta`: This is a strictly on-topic channel for users to ask about the community and raise issues with the staff team in a public space.
 This is a heavily-moderated channel and you should be on your best behaviour when making use of it.